 Help!
 I Keep Getting Pad Rash During My Period

-Sanitary pads, like all other menstrual hygiene products, are meant to make your periods more comfortable.
+Pads, like all other menstrual hygiene products, are meant to make your periods more comfortable.
 However, they can bring about something unwelcome: pad rash.

 How do I know I have pad rash?